9brada6/tabs-with-posts/development.md

 ## ✅ Todo

+Main: Add frontend translations to settings, add in manual tests to test this.

 Bug: Find where the cache might be generated different if the user has admin privilege, or find a way to disable admin privilege.

+- In General Settings, add a note to say that if you use a plugin with cache, then the cache should be refreshed.
+- In General Settings tab, implement in all controls a "description" thing, and use for some settings, especially in translations to say the default.

 - Learn about Jetpack, and make this plugin compatible with it.